bLopata/js-oop/README.md

 const another = new Circle(1);
 ```

-Constructor functions use the `this` keyword within the function definition, and the `new` keyword to instantiate the function, similar to a class in other OOP languages.
+While they are similar, the constructor functions use the `this` keyword within the function definition, and the `new` keyword to instantiate the function, similar to a class in other OOP languages, whereas the factory function returns an object containing the same information.

 ## Literals